BEST POSITION TO POOP IN WHEN CONSTIPATED | 5 WAYS TO USE IT

 Although the following examples are not the best positions to poop in when constipated, they help move the stool with little effort.

-Laying on the bed on the side
+Lying on the side

-So, try to do the following:
+Try to do the following:

 - Before you decide to poop, lay on the bed for 1-5 minutes on your left side.